 ‘Oh come on, I thought we’d have a drink to celebrate.
 Call her after a toast.’

 She looked at me.
 ‘I’m not sure if I should, I don’t want to make a fool of myself when I go up on stage.’

 ‘Oh look, one glass wouldn’t hurt.
-Come on there’s a really nice spot up that path, every year I come here, and I always find it’s the best place to feel calm before the ceremony.’
+Come on there’s a really nice spot up that path.
+Every year I come here, and I always find it’s the best place to calm the nerves.’